 "Spoken like a true

-instance.
-I mean, it gives a whole new
+intimate relations, for instance.
+I mean, it gives a whole new meaning to group

 Chakotay surveyed the fruits

-and vegetables he had planted in back of the residence.
-Everything was doing well, especially the
+and vegetables he'd planted in back of the residence.
+Everything was doing

-tomatoes.
+well, especially the tomatoes.
 Tomatoes.
-His mind was back on New Earth before he
+His mind was back on New Earth before

 Before he could follow that

-the capital from the desert—a place where strangers were suspect.
+of him.
+They'd just moved to the capital from the desert—a place where

 He pointed to some berries